Go to top of page

 What does this mean for me and my school?

-Each school has updated their own policy to align to the new state-wide ban.
+Each school has a policy aligned to the state-wide ban.

-Your school’s local policy includes where phones need be stored during school hours, what happens if a student doesn’t follow the policy, and when mobile phone use may be permitted by their teacher or other exemptions.
+Your child's school’s local policy includes where phones need be stored at school, what happens if a student doesn’t follow the policy, and if there are times when mobile phone use may be permitted for learning or other exempted reasons.

-Students can continue to bring their mobile phones to school to ensure their safety while travelling to and from school or so they can be contacted before or after school hours.
+Students can continue to bring their mobile phones to school to ensure their safety while travelling to and from school.
+And so they can be contacted before or after school hours.

 More questions about mobile phone safety?